 - Submit program application and $25 application fee.

-- Send official transcripts from issuing undergraduate institutions.
+- Send official transcripts from undergraduate institutions attended.

-A maximum of 81 undergraduate credits from another institution(s) may be accepted to fulfill general education/elective credits.
+A maximum of 81 undergraduate credits from an institution(s) accredited by an agency recognized by the U.S. Department of Education may be accepted to fulfill general education/elective credits.
 CDU offers courses to help fulfill the general education/elective requirements.

 Those who submit official transcripts with credits earned in the past five years must have at least a 2.0 GPA from the most recent accredited issuing institution.
 If the overall GPA is below a 2.0, the student must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.

 Students with official transcripts that are over five years old must successfully complete a first course at CDU with a grade of 2.0 or higher before being accepted into the program and applying for federal financial aid.
-CDU reserves the right to deny admission to students with more than three transcripts.
+CDU reserves the right to deny admission to students with more than three transcripts from different institutions.

 By the end of the BA in Theology degree completion program, a student: